-Disability Services is dedicated to maintaining an environment which guarantees all students with disabilities access to Otis' educational programs, activities, and facilities.
-If you have a disability and would like access to these services, we recommend that you contact Disability Services at ds@otis.edu in advance of the start of classes to learn more.
+• Disability Services is dedicated to maintaining an environment which guarantees all students with disabilities access to Otis' educational programs, activities, and facilities.
+If you have a disability and would like access to these services, we recommend that you contact Disability Services at ds@otis.edu or (310) 846-2554 in advance of the start of classes to learn more.

-- Academic Advising is dedicated to cultivating an inclusive, nurturing, and accessible learning environment that empowers all students to be resilient leaders, visionaries, and innovators in the realm of art and design.
-Our team of advisors supports students on their academic journey, providing guidance as they navigate educational, professional, and personal pursuits.
-With an emphasis on holistic development, the advising team activates students' ownership of academic planning, degree completion, and cultivating academic self-advocacy.
-We are committed to equipping students with the comprehensive support and resources essential for crafting their success during their time at Otis.
-Academic Advisors are available to assist students by email, phone call, through one-on-one appointments either in-person or online through Zoom.
+- Academic Advising is a campus unit that is committed to identifying and assisting all students with strategies that contribute to academic success, wellness, and timely progress towards graduation.
+Academic Advisors are assigned by class level and available to assist students by email, phone call, through one-on-one appointments either in-person or online through Zoom.
 Advisors are also available during the academic year through weekly scheduled Zoom drop-in hours hosted by our One Stop.
-For the Foundation year, your advisors will be Ricardo Estrada, Assistant Director of Academic Advising, and Katherine Jarvis, Academic Advising Counselor.
+For the new Foundation class, your advisors will be Ricardo Estrada, Assistant Director of Academic Advising, and Katherine Jarvis, Academic Advising Counselor.
 You can contact Ricardo by email restrada@otis.edu, phone call (424) 207-3759 or by making an appointment.
-Katherine is also available to assist students and can be reached by email, kjarvis@otis.edu.
-Once you reach the Sophomore year you will be assigned a new Academic Advisor who will work with you through graduation. - The Student Health and Wellness Center, located on the 1st floor of the Ahmanson Building, provides medical and counseling services to help students fulfill their artistic endeavors at Otis College.
+Katherine is also available to assist students and can be reached by email, kjarvis@otis.edu. - The Student Health and Wellness Center, located on the 1st floor of the Ahmanson Building, provides medical and counseling services to help students fulfill their artistic endeavors at Otis College.
 All enrolled students have free access to the Center's services. - Have a question about tuition, scholarships, or your financial aid package?
 Visit or contact Student Financial Services located at the One Stop on the 2nd floor of the Ahmanson Building.
-If you are experiencing extenuating circumstances and are unable to purchase textbooks or supplies, please visit the One Stop. - Need help with writing, homework, or time management?
+If you are experiencing extenuating circumstances and are unable to purchase text books or supplies, please visit the One Stop. - Need help with writing, homework, or time management?
 Tutoring and Success Coaching are available through the Student Learning Center located in the Millard Sheets Library. - Not seeing the resource you need?
-Please contact Moira Connelly in the Foundation Studio office at mconnelly@otis.edu.
+Please contact Moira Connelly in the Foundation Office at mconnelly@otis.edu.